dougiemath/photo_sharing_site/README.md

 one user could have multiple accounts from the same email --> added line to forms.py to ensure email field is unique

+when adding 'slug' to post model, migration failed continuously --> reset database in heroku

 ![CI logo](https://codeinstitute.s3.amazonaws.com/fullstack/ci_logo_small.png)

 Welcome dougiemath,